Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: Conclusions and Outlook

-Should a signal appear, there will be plenty of opportunities to test it.
+Should a signal appear at Gen2, there will be plenty of opportunities to test it.
+A key observable is the flavor composition (see, e.g., Ref.~\cite{Song:2020nfh}).
+Another is exploiting point sources.
 The main purpose of Gen2 is to resolve individual neutrino sources~\cite{IceCube-Gen2:2020qha}; any detection would be highly valuable to explore $\nu$SI~\cite{Kelly:2018tyg}.
 The reason is that nearby sources should not be affected by $\nu$SI and could provide a better understanding of the high-energy astrophysical neutrino spectrum.
 The appearance of spectral signatures in far but not near sources would be a smoking gun for $\nu$SI.

-Furthermore, the scattering of neutrinos en route to the Earth could ``blur'' point sources and introduce time delays~\cite{Ng:2014pca}.
-The angular deflections, $\mathcal{O}(10^{-8})$, are in principle negligible.
-In turn, the time delays $\mathcal{O}(10 \, \mathrm{s})$ (or larger if neutrinos scatter several times) can be comparable to the duration of astrophysical transients~\cite{IceCube-Gen2:2020qha}.
-This would introduce interesting time-dependent effects that could be a window to better characterize $\nu$SI.
-If the accumulated time delays are large enough, the characteristic $\nu$SI bump could even be absent, similar to the Dirac neutrino scenario (c.f. \cref{fig:subleading}).

-As discussed in the text, if different IceCube datasets keep pointing towards different spectral indices, $\nu$SI could alleviate this tension by allowing for different underlying astrophysical fluxes.
-Such degeneracies could be disentangled with Gen2.

-Finally, hints for $\nu$SI at Gen2 could leave signatures in cosmological observables.
-Conversely, as cosmological data gets more precise, any cosmology hint should be testable at Gen2.
-Although \cref{fig:contours} shows that there is still a region of $\nu$SI beyond the Gen2 sensitivity where neutrinos do not free-stream in the early universe, ultra-high energy neutrino observatories~\cite{GRAND:2015uko, ARA:2019wcf, IceCube-Gen2:2020qha, Abarr:2020bjd, POEMMA:2020ykm, Prohira:2021vvn} should be sensitive to it.
-The improved theoretical treatment we introduce in this work, together with our public code, should aid in exploring it.
+In addition, the scattering of neutrinos en route to the Earth could introduce measurable time delays~\cite{Ng:2014pca}.
+In addition to the Gen2 optical array that we considered, the Gen2 radio array and other neutrino observatories can greatly extend the reach of our work by detecting higher-energy neutrinos~\cite{GRAND:2015uko, ARA:2019wcf, IceCube-Gen2:2020qha, Abarr:2020bjd, POEMMA:2020ykm, Prohira:2021vvn, Fiorillo:2020jvy, Fiorillo:2020zzj}.
+Finally, hints for $\nu$SI at Gen2 could leave signatures in astrophysical and cosmological observables.